 Laura has volunteered for the Home Front Cares Welcome Home Heroes Program, Junior Achievement, Young Women of the West and Colorado State Parks and Wildlife.
 She also served on the boards of the National Speakers Association Colorado Chapter, Pikes Peak Partnership and Pikes Peak Council of the Boy Scouts of America.
 She is Past-president of the Colorado Springs Society for Human Resources Management and a 2010 graduate of the Leadership Program of the Rockies.
 Laura is presently serving a second three-year, public-at-large volunteer role on the Bureau of Land Management’s Resource Advisory Council (RAC) for the Colorado Frontrange.

 Laura lives in Black Forest, Colorado, where a wildfire burned 500 homes in 2013, including her historic log cabin home.
-Her book, Wildfires of Change: How to Rebound and Rise From the Ashes, will be published in Summer 2016.
-Laura enjoys writing, camping, hiking, hunting, kayaking, books, music, video, photography and exploring Colorado.
+She enjoys writing, camping, hiking, hunting, kayaking, books, music, photography and exploring Colorado.
 Her humor blog is at CabinMama.com and she is owned by two spoiled cats.

 THE PERSONAL STORY

+I am a freedom-loving USAF Veteran, Mom, wildfire survivor and outdoorswoman.
 I grew up in Upstate New York as the eldest of six children.
 My mom was a city girl and dad was one of 10 on a nearby farm.
-They met at a bus stop, married and raised a close-knit family.
-We attended Catholic schools, spent our free time skiing, swimming and roaming the woods at the cabin Grandpa built in the Bristol Hills.
+We attended Catholic schools, spent our free time skiing, swimming and roaming the woods at the cabin Grandpa built near Canandaigua NY.
 Eventually Mom and Dad followed their young ‘uns out to Colorado, where we all still live.
 Most of us inherited the entrepreneurial gene from Dad and are self-employed.

 I enlisted in the United States Air Force right after high school, cross-trained into the paralegal field and traveled the US, starting with the frigid Upper Peninsula of Michigan.
-It was a privilege to serve seven years active duty and volunteer on the Base Honor Guard Team providing military honors for deceased service members and their families.
+It was a privilege to serve seven years active duty and volunteer on the Base Honor Guard Team where we provided military honors for deceased service members and their families.

 An assignment to Denver got me hooked on Colorado.
 So after an HR job at the Rochester Institute of Technology/National Technical Institute for the Deaf, the kids and I moved to Colorado Springs.
-I worked as a career marketing consultant, call center rep, then Sales Team Manager at Current Inc. managing a team of 100.
-I started my business in 1997.
-Along the way I’ve also cleaned stalls at a 400-head horse farm, sold vinyl checkbook covers, walked dogs and tweeted for the Mayor of Colorado Springs.
+I worked as a career consultant, then Sales and Customer Service Team Manager at Current Inc. managing a team of 100.
+I started my business in 1997, have spoken, trained and consulted throughout the U.S. and in Europe and have four books to be released in Summer/Fall 2016.
+I’ve also cleaned stalls at a 400-head horse farm, sold vinyl checkbook covers, walked dogs and tweeted for the Mayor of Colorado Springs.